CiscoDevNet/intersight-tfb-iks/README.md

     memory = Amount of memory assigned to the virtual machine in MiB.

+    Please also set this workspace to share its data with other workspaces in the organization by enabling Settings->General Settings->Share State Globally.

 7. You will open the workspace "sb_k8sprofile" and add the following variables:

     api_key = API key from Intersight for user